 In order to consider wastewater reuse, you first have to install wastewater treatment.
 Duh right?
 In most cases this doesn’t make financial sense.
 Of course every situation is unique, so let’s say you’ve done the math and installation and operation of treatment is cost effective for you.
 Great.
 Next you would be looking at reuse equipment.
 We’re talking about ultrafiltration and reverse osmosis, plus a disinfection step.
 Expensive to buy, expensive to operate, and the output is water- which is usually pretty cheap.
 If you are in an area with very high wastewater rates and very tight restrictions, and you are limited on your incoming water supply due to drought or capacity, wastewater reuse starts looking good.
 But that’s a pretty limited number of brewers.

 Then what would you do with the water?
 Irrigation works, but it’s seasonal and you didn’t install all of that expensive equipment just for irrigation did you?
 You can certainly use it for boiler feed water and cooling tower make-up water.
 Both of these pieces of equipment are sensitive to water quality, but you can add some chemistry to get it to work well.
 Next you would be looking at CIP water, floor wash down water, external bottle rinse and conveyor lube.
-Next comes product, and I don’t think too many breweries would want to tackle that potential PR nightmare.
+Next comes product, and there are a lot of regulations to jump through with that.

 Don’t get me wrong, water reuse and efficiency are awesome things.
 But we are running a business, and paying close attention to all of the costs associated with reuse rarely pencils out.

 Water Environment Federation has their Pure Water Brewing Alliance.

 And their is even some legislation in the works in California.